Mirantis/k0rdent-demos/README.md

     ```shell
     make apply-cluster-deployment-aws-dev1-ingress
     ```
     This applies either [0.0.1-ingress.yaml](clusterDeployments/aws/0.0.1-ingress.yaml) or [0.0.2-ingress.yaml](clusterDeployments/aws/0.0.2-ingress.yaml) yaml template, depending on what version of ClusterTemplate is deployed.
 For simplicity the yamls are a full `ClusterDeployment` Object and not just a diff from the original cluster.
-The command output will show you a diff that explains that the only thing that actually has changed is the `serviceTemplate` key
+The command output will show you a diff that explains that the only thing that actually has changed is the `spec.serviceSpec.services` key

 2. Monitor how the ingress-nginx is installed in `dev1` cluster: